docker-archive/classicswarm/docs/reference/join.md

 Before you create a Swarm node, [create a discovery token](create.md) or [set up a discovery backend](../discovery.md) for your cluster.

-When you create the swarm node, use the `<discovery>` argument to specify one of the following discovery backends:
+When you create the Swarm node, use the `<discovery>` argument to specify one of the following discovery backends:

 * `token://<token>`
 * `consul://<ip1>/<path>`